vectordotdev/vector/website/docs/reference/sinks/datadog_logs.md

 event-by-event basis.
 It does not batch data.
 ### TLS

-Vector uses [Openssl] for TLS protocols for it's battle tested and reliable security.
+Vector uses [Openssl][urls.openssl] for TLS protocols for it's battle-tested and reliable security.
 You can enable and adjust TLS behavior via the `tls.*` options.

 [docs.configuration#environment-variables]: /docs/setup/configuration/#environment-variables